Pargo18/Crypto-trading/README.md

 The simultaneous activity of thousands of traders ensures that most signals will be transitory, persistent alpha will be exceptionally difficult to find, and the danger of overfitting will be considerable.
 In addition, since 2018, interest in the cryptomarket has exploded, so the volatility and correlation structure in our data are likely to be highly non-stationary.

-This code is an attempt on the following Kaggle competition: https://www.kaggle.com/c/g-research-crypto-forecasting/overview/description
+This repo constitutes an attempt on the following Kaggle competition: https://www.kaggle.com/c/g-research-crypto-forecasting/overview/description